 Managing Director, Private Client Services, Family Office Advisory

-Jon Carroll is an executive director in the Ernst & Young US Americas Family Office Advisory practice.
+Jon Carroll is an managing director in the Ernst & Young US Americas Family Office Advisory practice.
 His primary focus is advising family members, family business owners, trustees, and family office executives on how to grow and govern their single-family office.
-Jon has extensive experience advising families on the set-up and structure of their family office, strategic planning and implementation, leading practices, business and operational risk assessment, and family office systems and technology search, selection, implementation and integration.
-Jon has over 24 years experience serving UHNW families, including seven years working in a family office as chief operating officer.
+Jon has extensive experience advising families on the set-up and structure of their family office, strategic planning and implementation, leading practices, business and operational risk assess¬ment, and family office systems and technology search, selection, implementation and integration.
+Jon has over 26 years experience serving UHNW families, including seven years working in a family office as chief operating officer.
 Before joining Ernst & Young, Jon was president and CEO of Family Office Metrics.

 Director of Information Technology